nicknystrom/shub-traefik/README.md

       - "traefik.http.routers.<your service>.tls=true"
 ```

-Restart your app's containers (`docker compose stop; docker compose start`).
+Restart your app's containers (`docker compose restart`).
 No
-need to restart Traefik; it will detect the new labels for you services automatically.
+need to restart Traefik; it will detect the new labels for your services automatically.